 7. My mom worked at a place called the “Lion’s Den”.
 I don’t remember what kind of shop it was but from what I remember, it was a gift type shop.
 I remember going with dad to pick her up and loving to look at the huge bigger than life sized nutcrackers.
 There was also a candy shop downstairs we enjoyed salivating over and sometimes we would bring home different types of fudge and candies.

 8. My mom didn’t drive, so my dad took her everywhere.
 I just remember how sweet it was when dad dropped off and give my mom a kiss.
 If she went shopping, he’d sit out in the car many times, no matter how long she’d be and read.
-He was usually had more than one book to read in the car at all times, along with highlighters and pens so he could write and mark in the books.
+He was usually had more than one book to read in the car at all times, along with highlighters and pens so he could write and mark in the books.9.
+I remember at Mom and Pop’s place in East Texas, they had a lot of land with a pond in the “back” I remember fishing and always trying to catch that one big elusive fish, which I believe someone finally caught but put it back where it belonged.
+We would sit on the porch shelling beans and I remember the big daddy long legs that would normally be around.

 10. On birthdays, we didn’t have big parties but had family time.
 My mom would make whatever dinner or bring something home from our favorite place and whatever cake we wanted.
 Sometimes we went out to eat but usually we ate at home.
 We would go around saying something nice about the birthday person…which wasn’t always easy growing up when you’re mad at your sibling.